rdeioris/UnrealOnRPI4/README.md

 Updated: 20201203

-This is a tutorial for configuring an RPI4b (2, 4 and 8 GB versions) for running Linux AArch64 builds of Unreal Engine projects.
+This is a tutorial for configuring an RPI4b (2, 4 and 8 GB versions) for running Linux AArch64 builds of Unreal Engine projects (Tested with versions 4.25 and 4.26)

 NOTE: This is NOT for running the Unreal Engine 4 Editor, only packaged builds!.